What’s it like to stay in a trekking lodge or teahouse in Nepal?

 A trekking lodge is the next step up from a teahouse.
 It’s a dedicated lodge for trekkers and probably the most popular place to stay on your trek.

 Think of them like communal guesthouses.
-Sizes vary from 8 rooms to 20 rooms per building.
+Sizes vary from 2 to 8 rooms all the way to 20 rooms per building.
 Some will have more than one building.
-Twin rooms are the most common followed by singles, triples and dorms.
+Twin rooms are the most common followed by singles, triples and in recent years, dorms.

 What facilities are in a trekking lodge?
-WiFi routers are usually in the popular ones but don’t expect the internet to work … well sometimes if you get up early.
+WiFi routers are usually in the popular ones but don’t expect the internet to work … well sometimes if you get up early and avoid using it anytime someone starts posting to Instagram (watching YouTube or streaming is often frowned upon).
 Usually people spend an hour asking for the password and trying to figure out why it’s connected but not working.
-There are rarely any plugs in rooms.
-Charging of devices usually happens via a well worn, barely held together, multi socket in the communal area – for a price (200+ rupees).
+There are rarely any plugs in typical rooms, though you can often upgrade to a private room that usually have sockets – though make sure the electricity is on before paying for the upgrade!
+In general, charging of devices usually happens via a well worn, barely held together, multi socket in the communal area – for a price (200+ rupees).

 Trekking lodges are a great place to meet other trekkers.
 So if you are alone or just with a guide then head to one if you want to meet other people.
 It’s up to you if you want engage with people in the communal areas or not.
 If you do, then you can strike up conversations with some of the most interesting people from around the world.
 Or, a hipster concerned about his mustache wax running out.
 Either way, the choice is yours.
 Trekking lodges are best for a great Nepali trekking experience these days.